J E W E L L E R Y - C A R E

 I have sensitive skin - can I wear your jewellery?

 Silver is a very soft material and so, Sterling Silver contains 92.5% Silver (hence the .925 mark) and 7.5% alloy of other metals such as Copper and Zinc to create wearable jewellery.
-All LHJ jewellery is made with Sterling Silver - unless stated otherwise - and is Nickel free.
-I cannot be held responsible for any reaction to our Sterling Silver jewellery, please be aware of any sensitivities to any metals before ordering, and if you're unsure, Contact me.
+All LHJ jewellery is Nickel free.
+I cannot be held responsible for any reaction to any LHJ jewellery, please be aware of any sensitivities to any metals before ordering, and if you're unsure, Contact me.

 Do you offer repair work?